keegango/lsqpy/README.md

 ## Tutorials

+### Reguression

-We begin with an example of simple linear regression - the problem of trying to fit a line to some data.
-The goal of this example is to show what lsqpy looks like, and also give an example of working through a least-squares problem.
-If you are already familiar with least-squares problems skip to [code](#code "Code section").
+This is an example of using lsqpy for regression - the problem of trying to fit a function to some data.

 The files for this example are in [examples/simple_linreg](https://github.com/keegango/lsqpy/blob/master/examples/simple_linreg/ "linreg_example").

-### Data
+#### Data

 In this problem, we are given n points, represented by two n-by-1 vectors: x_data and y_data.
 The x and y coordinates of the ith point are given by the ith entries of x_data and y_data respectively.
-Our goal is to obtain a line that is "close" to all of our points.

 We should first visualize the [data](https://github.com/keegango/lsqpy/blob/master/examples/simple_linreg/data.py "linreg data").
 In this example, the plotting is built into the data file so we can just run